 Institutional Nature of Decline

-By contrast, the Welsh Presbyterians had a much higher percentage membership from the 1700s to the 1870s, due to very high conversion rates resulting from revival sustained over a number of generations .
+By contrast, the Welsh Presbyterians had a much higher percentage of membership from the 1700s to the 1870s due to very high conversion rates resulting from revival sustained over a number of generations .
 Nevertheless, it has declined ever since and is now only a marginal part of Welsh life.

-To make sense of these patterns I would suggest the pre-revival churches, established and URC constituents, were declining before the 18thcentury revival at the end of a previous lifecycle.
-The revival was driven by new movements, Methodist and Welsh Presbyterian , which subsequently became churches and later institutionalised.
-Some congregations of the pre-revival churches became part of this revival, but many didn’t, hence the slower 19thcentury growth rate.
+To make sense of these patterns, I would suggest the pre-revival churches, established and URC constituents, were declining before the 18th century revival at the end of a previous lifecycle.
+The revival was driven by new movements, Methodist and Welsh Presbyterian , which subsequently became churches and were later institutionalised.
+Some congregations of the pre-revival churches became part of this revival, but many didn’t, hence the slower 19th century growth rate.
 These churches were already theologically mixed and not predominantly evangelical, so a partial take-up of revival is not surprising.

-By the end of the 19th century the Methodists and Welsh Presbyterians had become institutionalised, revival was no longer welcome, and they entered the decline phase of the lifecycle.
+By the end of the 19th century, the Methodists and Welsh Presbyterians had become institutionalised, revival was no longer welcome, and they entered the decline phase of the lifecycle.
 The pre-revival churches just moved back on to the decline phase of their lifecycle that they had been on over a century earlier.
-Data from all these denominations have been fitted to the limited enthusiasm model of church growth and all are well under the extinction threshold, except the Church of England who are marginal For some that extinction is predicted before the end the middle of the century .
+Data from all these denominations have been fitted to the limited enthusiasm model of church growth, and all churches are well under the extinction threshold, except the Church of England, which is marginal.
+For some, that extinction is predicted before the end of the middle of the century .
 Lifecycles can come to an end.

 The Contrast to Decline

 There are still two churches I have not mentioned.
 I have added together the Pentecostal churches with the “New” churches.
-The former came from early 20th century revival, whereas the latter came from the 1960-1990 charismatic renewal, thus share similar traits.
+The former came from the early 20th-century revival, whereas the latter came from the 1960-1990 charismatic renewal, thus sharing similar traits.
 These churches are at the start of the lifecycle, with accelerated growth coming from the late 1990s due to strategic church planting and immigration enhancing the existing revival.
-Of course, it is not enough to make up for the losses in the other churches, but if growth is sustained it may do in the future.
+Of course, it is not enough to make up for the losses in the other churches, but if growth is sustained, it may do in the future.

-I have also added in the Free Church of Scotland, as it was a comment by a Free Church minister that inspired this blog.
-Although it looked as if it were on the decline phase of the lifecycle it has recently flattened out and seen some small growth.
+I have also added the Free Church of Scotland, as it was a comment by a Free Church minister that inspired this blog.
+Although it looked as if it were in the decline phase of its lifecycle, it has recently flattened out and seen some small growth.